nocillax/portfolio-v2/README.md

 ## 🚀 Features

 - Single-page application with smooth scrolling navigation
-- Modern, responsive design with a dark color palette and vibrant accent colors
+- Modern, responsive design with a sophisticated color palette
-- Elegant animations using Framer Motion
+- Creative animations and interactive elements using Framer Motion
+- Project modals with image galleries and detailed descriptions
+- Advanced hover effects and transitions
+- Animated background elements and geometric shapes
-- Fully customizable project showcase
+- Fully customizable project showcase with categorized filtering
 - Built with performance and SEO in mind

 ## 💻 Tech Stack